Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 ## Graphical clients

-All communication is done via HTTP therefore any graphical client can be used as well.
-The following tools provide a graphical interface, allow to store previous queries etc.
+All communication is done via HTTP therefore any HTTP / REST client can be used as well.
+The following tools provide a graphical interface, to organize / store previous queries etc.

 * [Postman App](https://www.postman.com/downloads/) - fully fledged API platform client
 * [Insomnia](https://insomnia.rest/) - a REST client